Korean firm plans $2.5B in new solar panel plants in Georgia

 Warnock, Ossoff and Biden administration officials say Biden’s strategy is working to enhance the nation’s manufacturing base as part of the transition to clean energy.

-“By 2027, the Qcells expansion is projected to supply about 30% of total U.S. demand for solar panels,” Biden clean energy adviser John Podesta told reporters.
-“I think it’s fair to say that this deal is President Biden’s vision come to life.”
+“I think it’s fair to say that this deal is President Biden’s vision come to life,” Biden clean energy adviser John Podesta told reporters.

 The Biden administration says its policy has driven $300 billion in private investment by industries including semiconductors, clean energy, electric vehicles and batteries, with nearly $25 billion of that coming in Georgia.
 That includes two $5 billion-plus electric vehicle plants, and a $4 billion-plus battery plant announced for Cartersville in December.
 Hyundai Motor Group is building one of the vehicle plants and is partnering with fellow South Korean firm SK Group to build the Cartersville battery plant.